Shellywell123/shellywell123.dev/shenanigan/art-attack.md

 # ArT-aTt@cK

-## Test Virtual Portfolio Books:
+## Virtual Portfolio Books:

-- Click on a book to view it -
+- Click on a book to view it [for mobile devices - best viewed in landscape]

 <p float="middle">
     <a href="https://shellywell123.github.io/The-Shenanigans-of-Shellywell123/assets/sketchbooks/Unit-1A/book.html">